Wanderlust: 48 Hours in Nashville

 What do Mumford & Sons, Jack White, Black Keys and Johnny Depp all have in common?
 They now call Nashville home (at least for part of the year).

-As the capital of Tennessee – and arguably the most progressive/hip city in the Volunteer State – Nashville’s nightlife, culinary and arts scene has blown up on the national stage in the last year or so.
-Best known for it’s country music roots (the city has 3x the number of music businesses as Los Angeles), Nashville is quickly becoming known for it’s high quality of life (e.g. no state income tax) and entrepreneurial ecosystem.
-Consider the recent profiles:
+Once best known for its country music roots (the city has 3x the number of music businesses as Los Angeles), Nashville is now recognized for its high quality of life (e.g. no state income tax!!), arts scene and entrepreneurial ecosystem.

-As a native of Tennessee, I can vouch for the awesomeness of this dear little town, as I’ve spent a lot of time there for work and play.
-It’s the perfect weekend getaway because you can literally see everything (ok, almost everything) in 2-3 days.
-And crazily enough, I’ve had 1/2 dozen Sacramento friends travel here lately – prompting me to compile my recommendations into this profile.
+As a native Tennessean, I can vouch for the awesomeness of this dear little city as I’ve spent a ton of time there for work and play.
+It’s the perfect weekend getaway because you can literally see everything in 2-3 days.

 A Place to Lay Your Head

-Nashville has all of the regular hotels (Sheraton, Hilton, etc) right downtown offering competitive rates within walking distance to the Capitol and tourist sites, but if you’re looking for something a little different consider…
+Nashville has all of the regular hotel chains downtown offering competitive rates within walking distance to the Capitol and tourist sites, but if you’re looking for something a little different consider…

-Hutton Hotel (1808 West End Avenue) – Located just west of downtown (close to Vanderbilt), the Hutton is my favorite place to stay.
+Hutton Hotel (1808 West End Avenue) – Located just west of downtown (close to Vandy), the Hutton is my favorite place to stay.
 It’s a hip and modern boutique hotel that pays attention to the details.
-Molton Brown products and an amazing waterfall shower head (one of my top 10 showers (yes, like naps I totally rank these) of all time) are just the start.
+Molton Brown products and an amazing waterfall shower head are just the start.
 They’re also incredibly dog-friendly – your furkid will be greeted at the front desk with a goodie bag of treats, and they have a dog walker on-hand if you end up staying out late.

 My perfect weekend in Nashville consists of the following…

-SATURDAY – Maximize the day by exploring Nashville’s arts, music, historic and cultural sites.
+SATURDAY – Maximize the day by exploring Nashville’s arts, music, historic and cultural sites (apologies in advance for the heat and humidity).
 Rather than pontificate on the benefits of museum X or music tour Y, I’m going to simply redirect you to VisitMusicCity.com.
 It’s a wonderful resource that captures the best of Nashville’s attractions.
 Bonus – if you’re traveling with kiddos, check out these options.

 I’m not huge on visiting a city’s “top 10 tourist sites” – I’d rather wander around neighborhoods, stumble into cool places, and try to absorb the vibe like locals.
-However, I can vouch for the Country Music Hall of Fame because it shares the comprehensive history of country music from Patsy Cline to Carrie Underwood.
-And if you love music, check out the schedule at the historic Ryman, which has hosted everyone from Adele to Dwight Yoakum to the Temptations to Mumford.
+However, I can vouch for the Country Music Hall of Fame (Downtown) because it shares a comprehensive history of country music from Patsy Cline to Carrie Underwood.
+And if you love music, check out the schedule at the historic Ryman (Downtown), which has hosted everyone from Adele to Dwight Yoakum.
 Tickets sell out quick so check the schedule and buy early.

-And don’t bother visiting the Jack Daniels Distillery.
-Total bust unless you are a serious JD fan and/or collect uniquely labeled bottles (but you’ll pay inflated prices).
+And don’t bother visiting the Jack Daniels Distillery (Lynchburg).
+Total bust unless you are a serious fan and/or collect labeled bottles, but you’ll pay inflated prices.
 It’s located in a dry county (welcome to the South!), and you only get a small sample after completing a two-hour tour.
-It’s a lovely facility filled with older tourists from New Jersey.
-The bfriend and I scouted the museum for about 15 minutes and then bounced.
+It’s a lovely facility…filled with older tourists from New Jersey.